The day I decided to become a sonographer, was the day I chose to be a life-long learner.

 What are the career opportunities?

-Therefore the employment opportunities for qualified diagnostic medical sonographers, cardiovascular technologists, ultrasound technologists, and vascular technologists are forecast to continue growing in the future in both urban and rural areas.
-For example, in the USA, the Bureau of Labor Statistics projects that employment will grow 26 percent from 2014 to 2024, much faster than the average for all occupations.
+The employment opportunities for qualified diagnostic medical sonographers, ultrasound technologists, echocardiographers, cardiovascular technologists, and vascular technologists are forecast to continue growing in the future in both urban and rural areas.
+For example, in the USA, the Bureau of Labor Statistics projects that employment for sonographers will grow 19 percent from 2018 to 2028, much faster than the average for all occupations.

-Sonographers can choose to work in a variety of clinical settings such as clinics, hospitals, private practice physician offices, public health facilities, and laboratories.
-As a sonographer gains more experience, they can take advantage of career opportunities in management, teaching, and research, while some sonographers may choose to move into medical device companies to take on a role such as application specialist, sales consultant, or technical advisor.
+Sonographers can choose to work in a variety of clinical settings such as hospitals, specialist imaging centers, clinics, physicians’ offices, public health facilities, and laboratories.
+As a sonographer gains more experience, they can take advantage of career opportunities in management, teaching, and research.
+Other people may choose to move into medical device companies to take on a role such as application specialist, sales consultant, or technical advisor.